yayamayajd/fruits_project/README.md

 **2025.2.25**

 During the final test, I found a critical bug!!!!
 I attempting to delete a comment ended up deleting another fruit.
 I spent a long time searching for the issue—there was nothing wrong with the cascade settings or the relationship tables, which left me puuuuuuuzzled for quite a while.
 Eventually, I found that the problem was caused by the routes: the URLs for deleting fruits and comments were almost identical.
 After fixing that, everything finally worked as expected.

 **2025.2.26**

 Fix the github secreats.Then upload the config class for comming cicd.

 **2025.03.03**

 I went to a ski trip in Romania last week!
 It was amazing!
 This was my 2nd time to ski and I finished(fall 5 times) a blue slope hehe!
 I wrote a yml to tested the runner, then merge to main.
 Gonna do the cicd based on change of main.
 I also created the dockerfile and requirements.txt.
 On my way to write the cicd yml。
 P.S learn a skill: to avoid trigger pipline with a commit(like update readme), use [skip ci] in commit message

+**2025.03.05**

+The day systemeticly study K8s. realized a question which I wondered long time: why K8S use ymal.
+APIserver, its you!
+Not because yml is easy to read, also because yml is superset of json and APIserver take REST request via HTTP from kubectl.
+Wonder why I didn't think of it before lol